Associate Dean, Graves Business School The National FinTech Center Director

 Dr. Emdad has more than forty publications in various areas of IT.
 He focuses on FinTech related technologies including cryptoassets and blockchain program development and adoption models integrating design thinking and agile methodologies.
 He has shepherded the growth of the Graves School’s Capital Markets Lab.
 An experienced educator, Dr. Emdad has a thorough knowledge of the AACSB International accreditation standards and processes.
 Prior to joining academia, Dr. Emdad served as an IT specialist at Kennecott Corporation.
 A prolific fundraiser, he has established strong partnerships with corporations and government agencies and has been instrumental in bringing in large grants to Morgan State University.
 Dr. Emdad has been awarded the Iva G. Jones Medallion, the highest honor the university bestows upon a faculty member for outstanding teaching, research, and service.
 A 2007 Fulbright Fellow, Emdad holds a Ph.D. from Case Western Reserve University and has completed executive management, leadership, and technical education programs at Harvard, Yale, and MIT.

-Chairman, Department of Information Science and Systems FinTech Center Associate Director
+Chairman, Information Science and Systems The National FinTech Center Associate Director

 Professor Sanjay Bapna is Professor and Chair of the Department of Information Science and Systems.
 Prof. Bapna received a BTech. in Chemical Engineering in 1981 from the Indian Institute of Technology, Kanpur, an MBA. in 1987, and a Ph.D. in Management Information Systems in 1992 from The University of Iowa.
 He has received many honors including the prestigious 2011 Best Paper award, the 2009 Best paper award from the internationally recognized National Decision Sciences Institute, the 1994 best paper award from the International Association of Computer Information Systems.
 Prof. Bapna has also secured several grants from the Department of Transportation and is an authority on analytics and modeling, as well as Commercial Vehicle operations.

-Tyneissa Walters is the Program Assistant of the Center for the Study of Blockchain and Financial Technology.
+Tyneissa Walters is the Program Coordinator of the Center for the Study of Blockchain and Financial Technology.
 She is a Certified Agile Scrum Master (CSM).
-Her background is in the field of agile project management and insurance sales.
-She specializes in project facilitation, graphic design, social media development and telemarketing.
+Her background is in the field of agile project management.
+She specializes in project facilitation, graphic design, social media development, and telemarketing.